kmlitchen/575_Activity4/README.md

-# Demo Repo for Activity 1
+# GEOG 575 Activity 3 Repo -
-This repo pulls code for the demo for activity 1 for GEOG 575
+This repo copied code from the demo for activity 1 and edited for activity 3